gabrieltal/chess/README.md

 ### Deployment

-To build the app for production run:
+To build the app for production:

 ```bash
 yarn build